Raav-byte/cyber-course-portfolio/unit-1-presecurity/cloud-concepts/reflection.md

 ### 3. Deployment vs Service Models

 A deployment model answers **where the technology is hosted**, while a service model answers **how much of the technology the customer has to manage**.
-For example, public cloud means the infrastructure is provided by a cloud company, while SaaS means I mainly use finished software instead of managing the servers behind it.Spotify is an example of a public cloud + SaaS service because I use the application over the internet without managing the servers or hardware that provide the service.
+For example, public cloud means the infrastructure is provided by a cloud company, while SaaS means I mainly use finished software instead of managing the servers behind it.
+Spotify is an example of a public cloud + SaaS service because I use the application over the internet without managing the servers or hardware that provide the service.

 ### 4. Shared Responsibility Model